pvidal96/reedsy-challenge-node/Readme.md

 As for testing, I've created some simple unit tests as well as some end-to-end tests with Playwright to check basic functionality in the UI.

 Both applications are dockerised, but can run without docker (assuming you have the right node & other requirements installed).

+### Possible improvements

+- All the texts could have been stored in a locale file to make it easier to add multi-language support in the future.
+- With more time, I'd have created an endpoint to serve the book list and simulate retrieving data from a real API.
+This also motivates me to develop some error handling and display logic.
+- Tests could cover more features/usages, and the e2e tests could be separated into different files (one per feature/view) and use fixtures to avoid code repetition.